Looking for ways to reduce your heating bills? There are several steps you can take that could cut your costs drastically.

 According to Which, insulation will cost anywhere between £330 and £720 dependent on size.
 However, you should see a return for your money within 3-4 years.

 Finally, 10% of heat can be lost through doors and windows.
-This isn’t a huge amount, so think carefully whether it is cost effective to change all of your glazings if you only have single glazed panes.
+This isn’t a huge amount, so think carefully whether it is cost-effective to change all of your glazing if you only have single glazed panes.
 Draught proofing could be a cheap and easy way of reducing heat loss.

 Smart thermostats control your heating.
 Because of the advancement in technology, they are generally more efficient than standard thermostats and manufacturers claim they can save between 20-40% on your heating bills.
 Although they will cost you around £200, you should be able to save that amount from your bill within 2-3 years.
 You can find more about my Nest thermostat.

 It is planned that every household will have a smart meter by 2020.
 These meters will send your meter readings to your energy supplier digitally.
 This should give you more accurate bills, and also allow you to track your energy usage.
 Being able to do this will allow you to see where your energy is being spent or potentially wasted.
 It will cost you nothing to have a smart meter installed and all you need to do is call your energy supplier and arrange for installation.
 Find out more about smart meters.